rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 something is to perform the same actions as we did in the start scene tests.

-To make this test pass, we initialize an active scene variable to the start scene and switch it to the gameplay scene once we have enough players:
+To make this test pass, we initialize an active scene variable to the start scene and switch it to the gameplay scene once we have selected players:

 $:output:python:
 class GameScene: